josh24990/Data_Science_Portfolio/README.md

 This repository contains a portfolio of Data Science projects completed by me (Josh Reed).

-This portfolio aims to demonstrate the breadth and depth of my data science skillset, including both technical ability and situational judgement.
+This portfolio aims to demonstrate the breadth and depth of my data science skillset.
 I intend to upload more projects as and when I complete them, as part of my self-learning journey within data analytics and science.

 For now, please feel free to view the contents of my first Kaggle competition, presented in a Jupyter notebook, where I sought to predict survival following the 1912 Titanic disaster.
 This is an end-to-end machine learning project comprising aspects of both feature engineering and selection and optimisation of a best fitting classification model.